cs-ed/impacts-LNguyen64/README.md

 **Apps That Help Others and Build Empathy**

-**Grade Level:** 6 - 8 or 9 - 12.
+**Grade Level:** 6 - 12.

-**Duration:** 3 - 7 days
+**Duration:** 5 - 7 days

 **Description:**
 In this lesson, students will watch videos and engage in activities related to specific disabilities and illnesses, the challenges people with different health conditions face, and how new technologies are helping people who have these conditions in their lives.

 **Notes**

-Students should be working in pairs throughout the lesson, and they should keep an individual journal where you can monitor their progress and understanding.
+Students should be working in pairs throughout the lesson, and they should keep an individual journal where you can monitor their progress and check for understanding.

 ## Plan

-### Learning Objectives
+### Learning Objectives**

 - Students learn how apps can improve people's lives and raise empathy.
 - Students explore the connection between innovation and empathy
-- Students create an app (no coding necessary) using the invention process.
+- Students invent an app using the invention process.
+- Students create a 30-second “elevator pitch” to persuade someone to invest money in their app.

 ### Learning Activities

+**Day 1:**
 **Activate Prior Knowledge**

 Ask students if they have heard the slogan “There’s an app for that”?
 Apple coined it back in 2009.
 Since then, apps have become an everyday part of life.